object-oriented-python/object-oriented-programming/doc/source/10_trees_and_directed_acyclic_graphs.rst

 .. proof:definition:: Directed graph

-    A *directed graph* is a graph in which the edges have a direction associated with them.
-In other words each edge point *from* one node (the *source*) and *to* another (the *target*).
+    A *directed graph* is a graph in which the pair of nodes forming each edge is ordered.
+In other words each edge points *from* one node (the *source*) and *to* another (the *target*).

 :numref:`digraph` shows a directed graph with similar topology to the previous example.